Police Department Programs

 Citizens Police Academy

-The Powell Police Department holds the Citizens Police Academy annually in the fall.
+The Powell Police Department holds the Citizens Police Academy annually in the spring.
 The Academy runs for 10 weeks and covers topics such as criminal and traffic laws, crime prevention, firearm safety, use of force, fire safety, crime scene investigations and more.
 Interested in joining the upcoming Academy?
 Visit here.

 Police Department Tours

 Members of the department are available, with proper notice, to give guided tours of the Powell Police Department or cruisers.
 Contact 614.885.5005, ext.
 0 for program requests.

 radKIDS is a program designed for children ages 8-12.
 The program educates kids on their decision-making skills, provides lessons on a variety of safety topics, and shares information on dealing with bullies and stranger danger.
 The Powell Police Departments hold two sessions per year.